You're a Barn owl!

 Motto: I'll work it out myself

 Barn owls are symbols of intelligence, determination and wisdom.
-A Barn owl hunts quietly over grassland looking for small animals; seemingly flying high, thinking big ideas quietly, while paying attention to the small details to solve problems and develop plans.
+A Barn owl hunts for small animals, flying high and thinking big ideas quietly, while paying attention to small details to solve problems and develop plans.

 Patient and methodical, Barn owls are great with complicated situations and working on things for a long time.
-They are natural planners and imaginative problems solvers that are often good at being careful with facts.
-They are keen to research and gain knowledge on subjects in detail, often becoming an expert in the things that they learn.
+They are natural planners who are careful with facts.
+Barn owls are keen to research and gain knowledge on subjects in detail, often becoming an expert in the things they learn.

-At their best, they're clever, creative visionaries with the determination to achieve their goals, which means they may be considered distant, private and argumentative.
+- Often clever, creative visionaries with the determination to achieve their goals

-They're usually quite independent but can appear tougher than they really are.
-They often like to share their passions, ideas and beliefs.
+- Usually quite independent but can appear tougher than they really are

 Forgive yourself for not always reaching your own high standards.

 Barn owls at work and school

 Barn owls like finding new ways to look at things.

 The Buzz Quiz was developed by Education and Employers' partner David Hodgson to help young people make more informed course and career decisions, boost self-awareness, and better understand others.